mohammad-hasan-shahroodi/Play-XO/README.md

 Hello!
 Welcome to Shahroodi's game! it's version 2 of XO game
 Rules: Player 1 and player 2, represented by X and O, take turns marking the spaces in a 3*3 grid.
-The player who succeeds in placing
 #
 also in the game
 # If the opener enters letter or enters a number greater than 9 or less than 1, he loses his turn.